-In this latter role Wyong Shire Council prepared DCP 69 - Controls for Site Waste Management Development Control Plan 2013 (DCP) Chapter 3.1 - Controls for Site Waste Management and these Waste Control Guidelines, which promote waste avoidance, reduction, reuse, recycling and (as a last resort) disposal to landfill.
+In this latter role Wyong Shire Council prepared Control Plan 2013 (DCP) Chapter 3.1 - Controls for Site Waste Management and these Waste Control Guidelines, which promote waste avoidance, reduction, re-use, recycling and (as a last resort) disposal to landfill.
 Design criteria for collection, storage and recycling areas and facilities are detailed within these Guidelines.
 The DCP requires the preparation of Waste Management Plans (WMP) for submission with any of the following applications: